SeaShadow/LaTeX-AMC-PhD-Thesis-Template/README.md

 ### Sections and subsections

-Sections of chapters (i.e. 1.1, 1.2, 1.3, etc.) have been placed in their own `*.tex` file to allow easier access to the content and shorten the individual chapter `*.tex` files.
-The sections files (e.g. 1.1, 1.2, 1.3, etc.) are then included using `\input{section_file}` in the main chapter `*.tex` files (i.e. `chap1.tex`, `chap2.tex`, `chap3.tex`, etc.).
+Sections of chapters (i.e. 1.1, 1.2, 1.3, etc.) have been placed in their own `*.tex` file to allow easier access to the content and shorten the individual chapter files.
+The sections files (e.g. 1.1, 1.2, 1.3, etc.) are then included using `\input{section_file}` in the main chapter files (i.e. `chap1.tex`, `chap2.tex`, `chap3.tex`, etc.).
 This principle is shown for Chapter 1 below but this method applies to all the other chapters as well:

 ```latex
 %% CHAPTER HEADER /////////////////////////////////////////////////////////////////////////////////////